eurocontrol-asu/open_alaqs/documents/AUXILIARY_MATERIAL.md

 ### [Performance profiles](#performance-profiles)

 The ratio of thrust to distance is used to define the cut-off between take-off and climb-out.
-During take-off, full take-off thrust is required to accelerate the aircraft, and as the aircraft reaches a certain distance and speed, thrust is reduced to a level appropriate for climb.
-The transition involves reducing thrust from maximum take-off to maximum climb thrust after a set distance, which can be around 1000 feet of ground distance.
-This cut-off point is used in Open-ALAQS to separate the 2 modes.
+During take-off, full thrust is required to accelerate the aircraft.
+As the aircraft reaches a certain distance and speed, thrust is reduced to a level appropriate for climb.
+This transition involves reducing thrust from maximum take-off to maximum climb thrust after a set distance, typically around 1000 feet of ground distance.
+This cut-off point is used in Open-ALAQS to separate the two modes.

 The following figure illustrates this approach.

 <img src="./../open_alaqs/assets/anp_dep_profile_example.png" alt="smooth and shift" width="50%">